Chair, Australia and Strategy and Marketing Services, Asia Pacifician.email@example.com

 Ian is a keen advocate of the role and evolution of the PR industry.
 He authored and contributed to some of Weber Shandwick’s most forward-thinking research initiatives: Engaging Cities (analyzing the soft-power influence of 8 Asian cities); and the Innovation Trends Report (a review of macro-trends shaping society) He has speaks regularly across the region in support of published content as well as on broader social issues, including gender equality and artificial intelligence.

 Ian holds a firm belief in the long-term benefits of nurturing talent.
-He designed and has led the agency’s Asia-wide talent development initiative, the Hothouse since its inception – a program that that drives collaboration and accelerated thinking across markets; and leads the agency’s Employee Experience program in Australia and APAC region.
+He designed and has led the agency’s Asia-wide talent development initiative, the Hothouse since its inception – a program that drives collaboration and accelerated thinking across markets; and leads the agency’s Employee Experience program in Australia and APAC region.

 In 2016, Ian was named PR Week’s Asia Pacific PR Agency Leader of the Year.

 He was formally an officer in the Royal Navy where he trained as a navigator and pilot in the Fleet Air Arm.
 Ian lives in Sydney, and is married with two young children.